 These unique risk factors begin when women are young and can have a life-long health impact on a woman’s health.

-“We need to start talking to our younger female patients and engage them on how they can start living healthier; the earlier the better,” says Daisy F. Lazarous, MD, a cardiologist with Adventist HealthCare Adventist Medical Group.
+“We need to start talking to our younger female patients and engage them on how they can start living healthier; the earlier the better,” says Daisy F. Lazarous, MD, a cardiologist and Director of the Women’s Cardiovascular Program at Adventist HealthCare located in Tacoma Park and coming soon to White Oak.

 Stress is another risk factor for heart disease shared by men and women.
 However, evidence shows that stress affects women differently.
 Several studies show that women in high-stress jobs have an increased risk of heart disease.
 In one study, heart disease risk increased by 40% in high-stress jobs when compared to less stressed women.
 Other studies have shown similar findings in men.